Skip to main content Skip to search

 • Mettler-Toledo XS105 analytical balance

-• Cary 300 dual beam UV-VIS spectrometer
+• Cary 3500 UV-VIS spectrometer with temperature controller

 • Agilent 7820A GC with autosampler and FID detector